knowuh/personal-blog/content/blog/2014-08-24-converting-pixels-to-voxels-in-blender-with-pythong.md

 I figured it should be possible to convert pixels into voxels, and using [Blender's Python API](https://bit.ly/1rePf90), it was pretty easy.
 This technique might have general appeal, so I created a video tutorial for it.

-READMORE

 The python script reads pixels RGB values from an texture image you specify by name.
 It then creates a new diffuse shader material of the same color for each pixel (wasteful!), and final it creates a rectangular prism at x,y coordinates, whose hight is determined by the pixels intesity.

 You can read the [script on github](https://bit.ly/photoblend) (or fork it, or comment on it).

 #### Here are a some renders I made using this script:

-<%= blog_image "/images/2014-08/blenderblocks.jpg", "Sample 1: Simple blender logo converted to voxels" %>
+{% image "./images/2014-08/blenderblocks.jpg", "Sample 1: Simple blender logo converted to voxels" %}

-<%= blog_image "/images/2014-08/starynight.jpg", "Sample 2: Van Gogh voxels" %>
+{% image "./images/2014-08/starynight.jpg", "Sample 2: Van Gogh voxels" %}